sina-olfati/sina-olfati/README.md

 - 👋 Hi, I’m Sina Olfati.
-A 21 year old teen
+A 21 years old teen
 - 👀 I’m interested in coding.
 My religion is Front-end and my prophets are React.Js & Next.Js; a peaceful religion...
 - 🌱 Trying to be the best developer possible.
 - 💞️ I’m looking for opportunities to catch.
 If you have one for me, please feel free and let me know, I would be glad.